Call for IAH members’ input into MDBA submission

 IAH NSW Introductory course on Python for groundwater science: 5 December 2018

 IAH NSW is pleased to announce that Dr Stuart Brown will be presenting a short course on Python for groundwater science on Wednesday 5 December.
-Dr Stuart Brown is a consultant hydrogeologist with HGEO Pty Ltd in Sydney.
-He has over 25 years’ experience in consulting and research for mining, infrastructure and agriculture projects.
-Over […]
+Dr Stuart Brown is a […]

 Read More… from IAH NSW Introductory course on Python for groundwater science: 5 December 2018